 Employees are advised to follow public health advice and guidance including ensuring good hygiene practices, such as frequent hand washing and respiratory etiquette, and physical distancing to protect themselves and their work colleagues against infection and should seek professional healthcare advice if unwell.
-Employees should avoid making contact with their face and in particular their eyes, nose and mouth, and should wash their hands immediately before touching their face.
+Employees should avoid making contact with their face and in particular their eyes, nose and mouth; and workers should wash their hands immediately before touching their face.

 Employees who have symptoms of acute respiratory illness are recommended to stay home if they are well enough to do so or contact the health service or their GP if they are acutely unwell.
-They should not come to work and should self isolate as per current public health advice.
+They should not come to work and should self-isolate for 14 days from symptom onset, the last five days of which should be fever free.